China stocks slump most in a month as COVID curbs, inflation woes weigh

 PHOTO

-Chinese shares posted their biggest drop in nearly a month on Monday hit by COVID-19 curbs, while an inversion in the 10-year spread between domestic and U.S. yields, and high domestic factory-gate and consumer inflation also weighed on sentiment.
+Chinese shares posted their biggest drop in nearly a month on Monday hit by COVID-19 curbs and worries over an inversion in the 10-year spread between domestic and U.S. yields, high domestic factory-gate and consumer inflation.

 ** Mainland China reported 1,184 new confirmed coronavirus cases and 26,411 new asymptomatic cases on April 10.